unitedstatesaviation/zid-web/README.md

-## Main Website of the United States Aviation Roleplay
+## Website of the Virtual Honolulu ARTCC
 Welcome!